vekexasia/bigint-swissknife/packages/bigint-uint8array/README.md

 ## Performance

-The library uses the NAPI bindings when available.
+The library uses the NAPI bindings when available (when bigint-buffer is installed as peer dependency).
 Besides the default `converter` there is also the [`uncheckedConverter`](https://vekexasia.github.io/bigint-swissknife/variables/_vekexasia_bigint_uint8array.uncheckedConverter-1.html) which is roughly 1.5x faster but does not check for overflows.

 Furthermore, the library allows to reuse the same buffer for multiple operations, which can be useful in performance-critical scenarios.